(byoo des' oh nide)

 - Hold the inhaler in the upright (mouthpiece up) or horizontal position.
-Place the mouthpiece between your lips well into your mouth, past your front teeth.
+Place the mouthpiece between your lips well into your mouth.
 Tilt your head slightly back.
-Close your lips tightly around the mouthpiece and inhale deeply and forcefully.
+Close your lips tightly around the mouthpiece, but do not bite or chew the mouthpiece.
+Inhale deeply and forcefully.
 Be sure that the mist goes into your throat and is not blocked by your teeth or tongue.
-Adults giving the treatment to young children may hold the child's nose closed to be sure that the medication goes into the child's throat.

 - Remove the inhaler from your mouth and hold your breath for about 10 seconds.
-Do not exhale through the inhaler.
+Do not blow or exhale through the inhaler.

-- For the next puff and all other puffs, you do not have to prime the inhaler.
-However, it must be loaded in the upright position right before its use.
+- If you are to inhale two puffs, repeat steps 4-6.
+For the next puff the inhaler must be loaded in the upright position right before its use.
 Turn the grip fully to the right and then fully to the left until it clicks.

 What SPECIAL PRECAUTIONS should I follow?

 - tell your doctor and pharmacist if you are allergic to budesonide, any other medications, or any of the ingredients in budesonide inhalation powder or nebulizer solution.
 If you will be using the inhalation powder, also tell your doctor if you are allergic to milk proteins.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.